Photography by Jonathan Coward for Herb

 “With a 4-ounce tube packed full, I can produce 32 grams of shatter between a day and two days,” he tells us.

-One tube of high-end grass will take a couple cans of butane.
+One tube of high-end cannabis will take a couple of cans of butane.
 Insert the butane can and let this filter off your product into a measuring cup.
-You can also remove the marijuana and run it a second time to get even more from your plant.
+You can also remove the cannabis and run it through a second time to get even more from your plant.

 Our grower stated the following about his purge operation: “We purge our butane at 91 degrees for 16 to 30 hrs.
-We do this with a 3 cfm one-stage vac pump.
+We do this with a 3 cm one-stage vac pump.
 The oil sits in a big glass dish with a lid on top with a line going in which pulls the air and butane out through our pumps.
 It is important to use a pressure gauge that tells you how hot the glass dish your oil sits on is getting so you don’t burn off your product.
 All you want to do is remove the solvents from your product, getting the purity back held within your plants.”

-*Foliar spray is a spray mist that feeds nutrients to the plant through its leaves.
+Foliar spray is a spray mist that feeds nutrients to the plant through its leaves.
 This ensures the plant won’t become stressed and is 3 to 5 times more effective than standardized root fertilization.
-Foliar spraying helps strengthen the plant for much larger harvest and stronger bud yields.
+Foliar spraying helps strengthen the plant for a much larger harvest and stronger bud yields.